victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 ### GitHub Codespaces

 You can run this solution using GitHub Codespaces.
 The button will open a web-based VS Code instance in your browser:

+Make sure the following are installed or available in your Codespace:

+- Azure CLI
+- ODBC Driver 18 for SQL Server
+- PowerShell (for compatibility with setup scripts)

+---

 1. Open the solution accelerator (this may take several minutes):